moved to handbook page

 - If the CS isn't saving your window sizes and positions, change them while running the CS with "run as administrator".

 - You can jump to an object in the Object Window by clicking on the list and pressing the first letters of its ID.
-You can do the same in most windows and ID lists (scripts, globals, sounds...).
+You can do the same in most windows, dropdowns and ID lists (scripts, globals, sounds...).

-- Most lists can be sorted by alphabetical order of a column by clicking on the tab at the top.
+- Object Window lists can be sorted by alphabetical order of a column by clicking on the tab at the top.

-- CS search in Edit->Find Text also looks at some object property fields
+- The search function in Edit->Find Text also looks at some object property fields

 - To delete something that doesn't show you any delete option (global variables, sounds), use the "Del" key.

-- If the CS crashes, make a copy of the file "pukcab.bak" in Data Files BEFORE starting the CS again. (but you won't need that because you already know you have to save often and copy your active file into a new file each time you save)
+- If the CS crashes, make a copy of the backup file "pukcab.bak" in Data Files BEFORE starting the CS again. (but you won't need that because you already know you have to save often and copy your active file into a new file each time you save).
+There is also an option to Auto Save every X minutes in Edit->Preferences

 - Click "Cancel" when editing the properties of an object in a cell (object instance), such as coordinates, scale, or owner extra data.
 If you click "Save", you dirty the ID (object definition) itself.